wandyezj/wandyezj.github.io/docs/_recipes/charcuterie.md

 ## Equipment

-1 Serving Board
+- 1 Serving Board
+- paring knife

 ## Directions

+1. Prepare the entire board beforehand
+1. cut cheese
+    - leave cheese out to get slightly warm
-Prepare the entire board beforehand cut cheese and meat, and vegetables into small cracker fitting slices
+1. cut meat, and vegetables into small cracker fitting slices

-can cut on an angle to make the slices longer
+    - cut on an angle to make the slices longer
+1. arrange in a nice design on the board

+## Notes

 ### Vegetable  Dip